 So this film isn't a full explanation.
 It's just a start.
 A way into thinking about Gypsy, Roma and Traveller history that is based on some important facts.
 Like the fact we are ethnic groups: peoples like any other.
 And that we can trace our histories back a long way, just like everybody else.
 And that like all history, ours is worth paying attention to.

-It might be especially useful for teachers or other people working with children, but we hope adults will watch it too.
+It might be especially useful for teachers or other people working with children (and you can find a whole education resource pack to download here ), but we hope adults will watch it too.
 And it's not just aimed at explaining our history to non-Gypsy, Roma or Traveller people.
 The term 'GRT' is controversial - not everybody agrees it should be used.
 This film doesn't try and explain the politics of the term.
 But it does say a little bit about the things we have traditionally had in common; things that have led to us sometimes being referred to together.

 Rural Media and Travellers Times would especially like to thank the young people from GATEHerts who helped us to develop the story and animation style, Ruby Smith who helped develop the script, Beck Williams a young animator from Stoke-on-Trent for her incredible artistic achievement in making this flow and subtly weaving in so many visual references to Gypsy and Traveller culture, writer and storyteller Richard O'Neill for his wonderful voiceover and Arts Council England for their support in getting this animation made

 A lot of people put work into this film.
 Everyone in the credits deserves their mention.